 When I turned in, I didn't seem any closer to an answer than I'd been when I arrived, but I was at peace.

 I awoke as the sunlight started filling the tent.
 My old Seiko said it was about 7:30, and the first order of business was… Okay, the second order of business was to get the fire started and get some coffee on.
 While I waited for the coffee to perk, I refreshed Pinto's water, gave him some more hay (and sweet feed), unhooked his lead from the highline, and walked him around a bit so he didn't get too stiff.
 I tried leading him to the coral, but, once again, he wanted nothing to do with it.
 Jake had once said, "I've never seen anything like it, but that horse sure don't like being too far away from you."
-He didn't.
+He didn't, and honestly, I was good with that.
 As I relented and walked Pinto over towards the campfire and the coffee, he nudged me a few times with his head as if to say "Thanks."

 I got busy untacking her horse, and stowing her gear in the lean-to, and she went straight to heating up the pancakes.
 It didn't occur to me that she hadn't brought a sleeping bag, mostly because I never expected her to stay much past 4:00 p.m.